ViTacFormer: Learning Cross-Modal Representation for Visuo-Tactile Dexterous Manipulation: Experiment

 Tab.~\ref{success_four} shows the success rates on four short-horizon dexterous manipulation tasks.
 Our ViTacFormer achieves the best performance compared to other SoTA imitation learning algorithms.
 In particular, ViTacFormer outperforms other baselines over $50\%$ success rates, therefore almost solving these tasks.
 On the other hand, tactile observation input greatly improves the manipulation performance since ACTw/T \citep{zhao2023learning} and HATO \citep{lin2024learning} outperform ACT \citep{zhao2023learning} and DP \citep{chi2023diffusion}, respectively.

 \emph{Question 2: How does ViTacFormer perform on complex long-horizon manipulation tasks?}

 To show that our ViTacFormer is effective on long-horizon tasks, we conduct experiments on an 11-stage task, i.e., making hamburgers.
-To the best of our knowledge, ViTacFormer is the first system to complete very long-horizon dexterous manipulation tasks on a real robot.
+To the best of our knowledge, ViTacFormer is the first systems to complete very long-horizon dexterous manipulation tasks on a real robot with a single imitation learning model.
 Fig.~\ref{fig:long_task} shows a successful model rollout of our ViTacFormer.
 Our ViTacFormer masters 11 stages of making hamburgers.
+We compare with ACT and ACT w./T as the main long-horizon baselines, where ACT w./T additionally uses tactile inputs with naive token fusion.
+We also evaluate DP and HATO, but they rarely complete the full sequence in this long-horizon setting, so we focus the main comparison on ACT-based baselines.

 Tab.~\ref{success_long} shows the human normalized score (HNS) for each stage in the task, i.e., making hamburgers.
+HNS is used as a diagnostic metric to evaluate the quality of each stage.
 Note that once the score is less than 1 for one stage, the model fails on this task.
-In experiments, we correct the mistake for further stage testing.
+In experiments, we correct the mistake only when a stage fails completely (score below 1) for further stage testing.
 Specifically, stage 1 corresponds to the first row of Fig.~\ref{fig:long_task}; Stage 2-4 corresponds to the second row; Stage 5-7 corresponds to the third row; Stage 8-10 corresponds to the fourth row; and stage 11 corresponds to the fifth row.
-For the baseline (w/o Touch), the model easily fails at stage 5 and stage 11.
-It leads the baseline to almost 0 success rates on this long-horizon task.
-In contrast, our ViTacFormer shows promising results on all stages and achieve \textbf{over $80\%$ success rates} on this task.
+Adding tactile input with naive fusion improves ACT w./T from 0.61 to 0.72 overall HNS, showing that tactile sensing itself is useful.
+Our ViTacFormer further improves the overall HNS to \textbf{0.88} and achieves higher scores in most stages, indicating that the performance gain comes not only from tactile input, but also from our predictive visuo-tactile representation learning.

+We additionally report two success-rate metrics for this long-horizon task.
+When success is defined as completing every stage with a non-zero score, ACT, ACT w./T, and ViTacFormer achieve 10\%, 40\%, and \textbf{80\%}, respectively.
+Under the stricter criterion of completing the full hamburger-making task without any human intervention, the success rates are 0\%, 10\%, and \textbf{70\%}, respectively.
+This indicates that ViTacFormer improves both stage-wise execution quality and strict end-to-end autonomy.

+Specifically, in stage 5 (grasping lettuce), the object is soft and deformable, so tactile sensing is required to detect contact and stabilize the grasp, while in stage 11 (flipping the sign at the end), the task demands precise timing and force control under occlusion, where tactile input enables accurate triggering of the flipping motion.
+These cases show that such tasks cannot be reliably solved by vision alone, and further benefit from predictive visuo-tactile modeling.